Bound on Lyapunov exponent in $c=1$ matrix model: The matrix model and the temperature bound

 We consider the configuration of the fermions which describes the two dimensional bosonic non-critical string theory.
 We put all the fermions on the left of the inverse harmonic potential, and tune the parameters $N,\alpha,m$ and $L$ so that $N \to \infty$ and the fermi energy $-\mu$ ($\mu>0$) is close but below zero.
 We sketch this configuration in figure \ref{Fig-string}.

+At the classical level, this configuration is zero temperature because there is no thermal fluctuations.
+However, as we will see soon, once we turn on quantum effects, quantum fluctuations mimic {\it thermal fluctuations} and radiation that has a thermal spectrum with the temperature $T_L$ defined in (\ref{T-mini}) is induced.

-Now we show that this configuration involves thermal radiation with the temperature $T_L$ defined in (\ref{T-mini}).
-Obviously the above configuration cannot be stationary.
+Let us derive this thermal radiation.
+Obviously the above configuration cannot be stationary quantum mechanically.
 The fermions will leak to the right side of the potential through the quantum tunneling.
 Such a tunneling effect is significant for the fermions close to the fermi surface.
 For a single fermion with energy $E$ $(E \le - \mu)$, the tunneling probability $P_T(E)$ can be calculated as \cite{Moore:1991zv},

 The derivation is shown in appendix \ref{app-QM}.
 This formula is suggestive.
-If we regard $-E$ as energy, $P_T(E)$ is identical to the Fermi-Dirac distribution with the temperature
+If we regard $-E(>0)$ as energy, $P_T(E)$ is identical to the Fermi-Dirac distribution with the temperature

 which precisely agrees with the lowest temperature $T_L$ (\ref{T-mini})\footnote{This tunneling probability is for a single particle, and the appearance of the Fermi-Dirac distribution is nothing to do with the fact that we are considering the fermions.}.
 Thus the tunneling of the fermions might cause thermal radiation.